Conversion Optimization

 21. Lavish Alice

-The auto-applied discount at checkout nudge flanked by a countdown timer on the notification bar is the first thing you notice on Lavish Alice’s product pages.
+The auto-applied discount at checkout nudge flanked by a countdown timer on the notification bar is the first thing you notice on Lavish Alice’s apparel product pages.

-- A sticky menu featuring the product name and CTA that gets triggered right after the first scroll
+A sticky menu—featuring the product name and CTA that gets triggered right after the first scroll

 22. Taylor Stitch

-- Snippets from reviews called out in a stylized manner making it easy to scan and read
+Review snippets—laid out in a stylized manner making it easy to scan and read

 23. Glamorous